Aditya148/HactoberFest2020-PythonDevs/README.md

 # HactoberFest2020-PythonDevs

-Cenceptual Coding Problems for Python Developers
+Conceptual Coding Problems for Python Developers

 ## Instructions
 * You can select any problem statement as per your programming skill levels